-In connection with the planned phase-out of LIBOR, we expect to amend our Credit Facilities to replace LIBOR with SOFR as the benchmark rate under the Credit Agreement.
-At this time, it is not possible to predict the full effect that the anticipated discontinuance of LIBOR, or the establishment of alternative reference rates such as SOFR, will have on us or our borrowing costs.
+LIBOR was previously the benchmark rate used for our variable rate indebtedness.
+LIBOR had been the subject of national, international and regulatory guidance and proposals for reform, which culminated with the United Kingdom's Financial Conduct Authority, which regulated LIBOR, ceasing publication of U.S. dollar LIBOR rates as of June 30, 2023.
+The Federal Reserve, in conjunction with the Alternative Reference Rates Committee, a steering committee comprised of large U.S. financial institutions, identified SOFR, an index calculated by short-term repurchase agreements, backed by U.S. Treasury securities, as its preferred alternative rate for LIBOR.
+In connection with the phase-out of LIBOR, we amended our Credit Facilities in March 2023 to replace LIBOR with SOFR as the benchmark rate under the Credit Agreement.
+At this time, it is not possible to predict the full effect that the discontinuance of LIBOR, or the establishment of alternative reference rates such as SOFR, will have on us or our borrowing costs.
 SOFR is a relatively new reference rate and its composition and characteristics are not the same as LIBOR.
 Given the limited history of SOFR and potential volatility as compared to other benchmark or market rates, the future performance of SOFR cannot be predicted based on historical performance.
 The consequences of the transition from LIBOR to SOFR could include an increase in the cost of our variable rate indebtedness.